ukonward/Jumping-the-Gun/README.md

 # Jumping-the-Gun
 https://www.ukonward.com/wp-admin/post.php?post=36371&amp;action=edit&amp;classic-editor
 Fair Share Renewables Index.
-Onward’s Fair Share Renewables Index can be found here.
 The index is composed of three variables with values ranging from 0 to 1, so that each English constituency is relatively ranked.
 The three variables are:

 Inverted onshore wind block support.
 This measures support for allowing onshore wind to be built, with a higher value (maximum 1) equating to greater levels of support
 Land feasible km2.
 This indicates the remaining available feasible land for onshore wind and solar generation projects by constituency, a higher value (maximum 1) indicating a relatively higher availability of land